castroruifilipe/HTML5-CSS3/README.md

 # HTML5-CSS3
-Estudo realizado ao longo da leitura do livro "HTML5 e CSS3 - Domine a web do futuro"
+Exercises made throughout the reading of the book "HTML5 e CSS3 - Domine a web do futuro"